-It is worth getting to know the guidelines of the tax administration: www.vero.fi/ EN > Businesses and corporations > Start-up and changes > New business enterprise.
+It is worth getting to know the guidelines of the tax administration: www.vero.fi/ EN > Businesses and corporations > Business operations > New business enterprise.

 Your accounting firm can also file your tax returns.

 Differences in taxation

 If you become a private trader, the income you receive from the company will be taxed as your personal income.
 Part of the company's earnings is capital income and part is earned income.